 If you notice that a close friend is always getting a head start before going out with friends, this may be a cause for concern.
 It’s common for alcoholics to start drinking before they go out with friends so that it looks like they’re drinking the same amount as everyone else.
 The trouble is that they’re actually way ahead.
 Alcoholics are also notorious for hiding empty bottles and cans or burying them at the bottom of the recycling bin.
 Anything to hide their behavior and look like a normal part of the crowd.

 It’s expensive to support a drug or alcohol habit, so it’s almost certain that you will notice your loved one having money problems.
 Impaired judgment can also lead to unnecessary purchases and spending.
-Be on the lookout for any type of suspicious money behavior, such as selling big stuff on eBay and Craigslist, borrowing credit cards from others without asking or gambling.
+Be on the lookout for any type of suspicious money behavior, such as selling big stuff on eBay and Craigslist, borrowing credit cards from others without asking, or gambling.
 Another thing to watch for is missing stuff around the home.
 When addicts get desperate, they won’t hesitate to sell things for money.
-Missing jewelry, collectibles or family heirlooms should all be accounted for.
+Missing jewelry, collectibles, or family heirlooms should all be accounted for.

 Tricks and Manipulation

 You can’t hide an addiction without lying.
-That’s why addicts will try to throw others off about their habit.
+That’s why addicts will try to throw others off about their habits.
 They may drink in private but not when out with friends so that it looks like they do not have a problem.
 Or, they may admit to a lesser problem, such as smoking marijuana, when really, another drug is the real issue.
 Another common action is to tell one family member something, and another something else.
 This way, the addict is being partially truthful, but no one family member knows the total picture.

 Forgetting Important Affairs

 It’s only normal to want to be clean, but some people take it a step further, and it could signal a secret addiction.
-If you know someone who is constantly using hand sanitizer, lotion, perfume or mouthwash, they may be trying to hide the smell of smoke or alcohol.
+If you know someone who is constantly using hand sanitizer, lotion, perfume, or mouthwash, they may be trying to hide the smell of smoke or alcohol.
 The same goes for dryer sheets; it’s not uncommon for addicts to tuck these away in pockets, purses, backpacks, etc. to cover up smells.
 Eye drops may also be used to hide red eyes.
 Listen to your gut instinct if you feel that your loved one is too obsessive with smelling or looking acceptable.